deketver/Trentino_weather_climate_change/README.md

 The goal of this project is to develop a Knowledge Graph (KG) that offers thorough data regarding the weather and air quality, as climate change factor, in Trentino.
 The final KG is a useful tool for anyone who is looking for details on different air quality monitoring locations and pollution or weather forecasts throughout the Trentino geographical area.
 As well as the health impacts related to poor air quality, and the appropriate procedures to be taken to mitigate the risks.
 - Scope and Temporal Domain:
   - Real-time measurement: Air quality and weather measures taken in real-time starting at the time of the search, providing current data.
-  - 24-hour and 48-hour forecast: 24-hour or 48-hour air quality forecasts to assist users in making outdoor plans while taking future air quality conditions and weather situation into account.
+  - 24-hour forecast: 24-hour air quality forecasts to assist users in making outdoor plans while taking future air quality conditions and weather situation into account.
   - Lastly, historical data on air quality, referring to the time from 2013 to 2024, sheds the light on Trentino's mid-range trends in air quality, and the historical data from 2013 reflects on the weather trends and temperatures in the past.
 - User Demand:
  The goal of the project is to provide a service that enables users across Trentino to access these different temporal data about different air quality observation sites and forecasts.
 By taking into account air quality and its historical trends as well as the forecasts with connection to the weather data, this service provided by the Knowledge graph will impact the users decision making process effectively in regards to outdoor activities, travel, and general well-being.